ra-repos/isp/README.md

 # CDN for RA

-How to install
+How to install Revisium Antivirus

-Run `wget -O - https://raw.githubusercontent.com/ra-repos/isp/master/install.sh | bash`
+[*] Install php 7.1 with ioncube support (go to "Features" -> "Alternative version PHP 7.1" in the ISPmanager Lite) [*] Run `wget -O - https://raw.githubusercontent.com/ra-repos/isp/master/install.sh | bash`

 How to uninstall